 The adult venues are also the scene for activities held on days at sea, such as wine tastings at Ooh La La or an Italian cooking demonstration at La Piazza.
 Had we planned ahead, our mother-daughter duo might have booked a special dinner at the Italian gourmet Palo or the Michelin-aspiring Remy, both of which levy a surcharge for their exceptional cuisine and service.

 Palo, less costly, is a favorite for its pastas and extensive wine list.
-Remy is vying for a Michelin star and takes the service and presentation of its French cuisine — under the watchful beady eye of a crystal Remy (from “Ratatouille”) upon the chandelier — very seriously.
+Remy is vying for a Michelin star and takes the service and presentation of its French cuisine — under the watchful beady eye of a crystal rat, Remy (from “Ratatouille”) on the chandelier — very seriously.

 Continuing the Disney Tradition of Learning while Having Fun

-We were only onboard for a three-day cruise and found many things left untried; adults have a choice of week-long programming such as wine and tequila tastings, interactive game shows, guest speakers and seminars that delve into the workings of a Disney cruise.
+We did not have enough time and left many things untried; adults on a weeklong cruise have more programming such as wine and tequila tastings, interactive game shows, guest speakers and seminars that delve into the workings of a Disney cruise.

 Due to enhanced security (one the many areas where Disney excels), there are no longer Bridge or Engine Room Tours, but the company has put documentary films about each on its in-room TV channel.
 Adult workshops are especially rich on days at sea, Free seminars in collaboration with several Disney departments include talks with imagineers and sessions about the building of the ship.

-Perhaps in the future, behind the scenes tours of the state-of-the-art, 1,340-seat Walt Disney Theatre.
-The high tech Buena Vista movie theatre shows several feature films per day, with Dolby and 3D equipment.
+Used by day and evening, there’s a state-of-the-art, 1,340-seat Walt Disney Theatre and the Buena Vista movie theatre shows several feature films per day, with Dolby and 3D equipment.